 - Click the ‘Activate’ button that appears when you hover over your theme

-That’s it!
+That’s it.
 Once you’ve installed and activated your new theme, the overall look and feel of your website will be different than before.
-Getting your new theme to look the way you want will take a bit of customization and may get time-consuming.
+Getting your new theme to look the way you want will take a bit of customization and patience.

 Don’t worry though.
-All professional bloggers have gone through these exact growing pains when learning a new theme.
+All professional bloggers go through these exact growing pains when learning a new theme.
 Be sure to read the user’s manual and take advantage of support forums when you run into any issues with your theme.

-Now that you’ve installed WordPress and picked out a theme, it’s time to add some essential plugins onto your travel blog.
+Now that you’ve installed WordPress and picked out a theme, it’s time to add some essential plugins to your site.
 Plugins are add-ons that add helpful features and enhance the functionality of your blog.
 Here are the top plugins I recommend:

-If you want help getting your blog on the first page of Google search results, I highly recommend installing Yoast SEO.
-It’s widely used by travel bloggers worldwide and seen as the go-to plugin for search engine optimization.
+If you want your blog to be on the first page of Google search results, install Yoast SEO.
+It’s widely used by bloggers worldwide and seen as the go-to plugin for search engine optimization.
 Yoast SEO has helped improve my search engine presence massively.

 Your blog should load quickly and efficiently, or else people visiting your site might get impatient and leave.
 Autoptimize will help streamline your blog and improve page load speeds, creating a better experience for your readers.

 See the colorful share buttons at the top of this blog post?
 Those were created with the Grow by Mediavine plugin.
 Buttons like these give readers an easy way to share your articles with the world, which will bring more people to your site and spread your message further.

 Uploading large media files to your blog is a big no-no, as they will slow down your page load speeds.
 The Smush plugin automatically compresses media files as you add them to your site, which will speed up your site automatically.

 On your blog’s contact page, you’ll want to create a form for people to fill out and email you.
 Contact Form 7 is the most simple plugin for the job.